Communication, Journalism and Media, Broadcast Media Production Concentration, B.S.

-Shippensburg University's Bachelor of Arts in Communication/Journalism is one of only three ACEJMC accredited programs in Pennsylvania and the only one in Pennsylvania's State System of Higher Education.
-The electronic media emphasis of our undergraduate program prepares you for careers in television, radio, video production and more.
+Shippensburg University's Bachelor of Science in Communication, Journalism and Media is one of only three ACEJMC accredited programs in Pennsylvania and the only one in Pennsylvania's State System of Higher Education.
+The broadcast media production concentration prepares you for careers in television, radio, podcasts, other online media and more.

 Get more info

 What Will I Learn?

 In this program you will learn:

 - to produce, direct and edit content for diverse audiences and a variety of platforms

 - script writing, storyboarding and other pre- and post-production processes

 - to produce live events and recorded programming using professional-quality, digital HD television equipment

 - to use a state-of-the-art live truck and other remote equipment

 - principles of media advertising and sales and media management